Richard Norton – Chair

 Through both paid and voluntary work Richard has extensive experience of community engagement, project management and organisational governance in charities and social enterprises.
-Richard currently works at Voluntary Action Leeds as Commissioning Support Manager, and was previously the Director of Young People and Employment for re’new, where he established a number of projects and services including Archway and The Beck.
+Richard is now retired from paid employment – he previously worked at Voluntary Action Leeds as Commissioning Support Manager, and before that was Director of Young People and Employment for re’new, where he established a number of projects and services including Archway and The Beck.

 Janet Matthews – Treasurer

 Janet has lived in the local area for nearly 40 years.
 She is an HDT member and has been on the HEART Board for four years.

 Janet is a qualified accountant and before retirement spent her career auditing in the public sector which involved reviewing governance, internal control, financial management, accounting, performance management and value for money.

 As well as being Chair of governors at a local primary school Janet is actively involved in several organisations in Leeds involved with health and dance.

 Liz Westmorland – Staff and Volunteer Coordinator